 Money and passports - It's very important to keep them safe.
 Wear a money belt and suitable clothes with secure pockets and use your room safe (most hotels have them now).
 Take a selection of credit and debit cards from at least two different banks and keep them in different places, but never in a handbag.
 Travellers' cheques are virtually defunct and I can't see the point of pre-loaded travel cards - good for the banks but no advantage to the customer.

-Multi-stop flights, travel agents and insurance - jetabroad.com is the only travel site I know of that works really well for multiple stop journeys, though it doesn't allow a flexible date search.
-It now includes budget airlines such as Jetstar and, after a bit of work, should find you a real bargain.
-(Since writing this, I now always use the skyscanner multiple agency search, and find that most of the best deals are with Fly365.)
+Multi-stop flights, travel agents and insurance - jetabroad.com and skyscanner.com.au are the only travel sites I know of that work really well for multiple stop journeys (this info is now out of date, read on).
+They both now includes budget airlines such as Jetstar and, after a bit of work, should find you a real bargain.
+(Since writing this, I now always use the skyscanner multiple agency search, and find that many of the best deals are with Fly365.)
 You can then take your itinerary and quote to a fair dinkum local agency staffed by real people, such as STA-Travel, who will doubtless match the online fare, as well as giving you valuable advice and more time to pay.
 Don't bother with Travelworld (in my experience they are totally unhelpful), and never go to Flight Centre first up.
 Although their staff are competent within the company machine, they are mostly inexperienced and unimaginative, and their policy is invariably to tempt you with the most expensive possible way of doing what you want.
 Go there with your internet quote and see if they'll beat it.
 Reject their travel insurance offer and find insurance on the internet, if you don't already have it included in your credit card contract.
 All up you should be able to save at least 15-30%.